 Collaborative Divorce Attorney in Tampa Bay

 No matter how you look at it, divorce and family law matters are difficult to go through.
 Expectations of stability are shattered, mistrust grows, and bills pile up.
 And then the litigation begins.
 Attorneys file and serve petitions, counterpetitions, requests to produce, and motions to compel.
 Each party hires dueling mental health experts to convince a judge that he or she should have more time with the children.
 Privacy is eliminated as each party’s life is probed and publicly questioned so that one side may gain a tactical advantage.

 But there is a different way.

 We help people resolve personal disputes without destroying their families.
 We practice collaborative family law.

-The Law Firm of Adam B. Cordover, P.A., encourages the use of the "collaborative family law model" in divorce, child custody, child support, alimony, post-judgment, prenuptial, and most other family law cases.
+The Law Firm of Adam B. Cordover, P.A., encourages the use of the divorce, child custody, child support, alimony, post-judgment, prenuptial, and most other family law cases.
 All meetings, communications, and proposed settlement options that take place within the collaborative context are privileged and confidential.
 Discussions take place not in open court but in the office of one of the attorneys or other team members.
 This assurance of privacy allows the clients and team members to fulfill their agreement to be open, honest, and transparent towards one another.
 Unlike traditional litigation, any settlement that is reached does not need to be filed with the clerk of the court, so agreements developed through the collaborative model will not become public record.